 - polarization dependence

-- in case of multimode fibers, the mode dependence of the attenuation
+- in the case of multimode fibers, the mode dependence of the attenuation

 - the maximum allowed optical input power